Upward planar drawings with two slopes: Variable embedding

 These conditions are clearly necessary and, following Healy and Lynch~\cite{HL07}, also sufficient.
-Furthermore, they can easily be tested by the algorithms from the previous sections.
-More precisely, if $c$ has degree two in $B$, then its two incident edges are either merged in the root composition or a series composition.
-Hence, at this step we only keep those 2-slope representations with the desired angle at $c$.
-Otherwise, if $c$ has degree three in $B$ and has to form a flat angle, we take the sole outgoing or sole incoming edge of $c$ in $B$ as the reference edge for the SPQR-tree.
-In the root composition we then only allow a merge when there is the desired flat angle at $c$ on the outer face.
+Furthermore, they can easily be tested by the algorithms from the previous sections, where we (as observed above) can use an edge $e$ incident to $c$ as reference edge.
+More precisely, if~$c$ has degree two in~$B$, then its two incident edges are merged in the root composition.
+Hence, at this step we only allow a merge with the desired angle at~$c$, that is, we check if there there is 2-slope representation of the child node of~$e$ with suitable upward spirality.
+Otherwise, if~$c$ has degree three in~$B$ and has to form a flat angle, we take the sole outgoing or sole incoming edge of~$c$ in~$B$ as the reference edge for the SPQR-tree.
+In the root composition we then only allow a merge when there is the desired flat angle at~$c$ on the outer face.

 \paragraph{Result.} The total running time for our algorithm to test whether a general digraph admits a 2-slope representation and thus an upward planar 2-slope drawing is given by (i) a linear amount for the computation of $\cT$, (ii) the sum of the checks for each block, and (iii) a linear amount for merging.
+Because each cut vertex lies in at most four blocks, the running time for (ii) is at most as much as if we tested a biconnected graph of the same size as $G$ once.
 Hence, we get the following results.

 \begin{theorem} Let $G$ be a series-parallel digraph with $n$ vertices.
 There exists an $\Oh(n^4)$-time algorithm that tests if $G$ admits an upward planar 2-slope drawing and, if so, that constructs such a drawing. \end{theorem}